 Surface water quality is an ongoing concern in Sauk County, with several lakes and waterways listed as high priority on the Wisconsin DNR's Impaired Waters List.
 Much of the pollution originates from phosphorous and sediments from erosion and non-point source pollution.
 This leads to algal blooms in lakes and fish contamination.
-Public feedback from surveys and stakeholder meetings indicate that algal blooms and invasive water plants continue to have a negative impact on activities like swimming and fishing.
+Sauk County will continue to support conservation efforts to improve water quality in the county's lakes and rivers as outlined in the Land and Water Resource Management Plan and utilize distinct water management areas.
+Staff will continue to work with WDNR to monitor water quality and fish habitat, along with continuing the dam management program.
+Sauk County will also continue with outreach and education efforts to landowners and recreational visitors to promote stewardship of water quality.